riyazahuja/cohesive_galois/README.md

 # Cohesion-Sensitive Galois Theory in Cohesive $\infty$-Topoi: A formalization

-Alongside our work in “Cohesion-Sensitive Galois Theory in Cohesive $\infty$-Topoi”, we e aim to formalize the core arguments of the paper in Lean 4.
+Alongside our work in ["Cohesion-Sensitive Galois Theory in Cohesive $\infty$-Topoi"](writeup.pdf), we aim to formalize the core arguments of the paper in Lean 4.
 Namely, we currently isolate a simplification of an algebraic counterexample to the conservativism of the shape functor on cohesive $\infty$-topoi.
 We hope to develop this formalization further to better encompass and describe the full work.

 At the level of cohesive $\infty$-topoi, we study a counterexample showing that the shape functor can fail to be conservative on finite locally constant objects because of purely infinitesimal finite covers (non-trivial $\mu_2$–torsors over nilpotent thickenings that trivialize under shape).
 In lean, we study the minimal algebraic situation where this phenomenon appears and prove that a “shape-like” functor does not reflect isomorphisms.